billkable/pal-prereq-windows/README.md

 To install and use the image,
 from the windows machine:

 1. Download the `install.ps1` script from this repository.
+1. Make sure your Windows machine has the policy to run scripts (see the comments at top of the install script)
 1. Run it from a Powershell terminal with Adminstrative access.
 1. Close the Powershell window.
 1. Use the image

 ## Idiosynchrocies with Windows